 - Adjust sprinklers so they are not spraying water on paved surfaces such as the sidewalk or driveway.

-- For more information, visit the AWE Landscape, Irrigation, and Outdoor Water Use Page and the Xeriscape Council of New Mexico's Xeriscape Principles Page.
+- For more information, visit the Landscape, Irrigation, and Outdoor Water Use section of the AWE resource library.

 Landscape with water-wise landscaping principles.